eklemen/nestjs-sns/README.md

 # nestjs-sns
 A thin wrapper around the [@aws-sdk/client-sns](https://www.npmjs.com/package/@aws-sdk/client-sns) library to be used in NestJs applications.

+**Note: The only methods available out of the box are `publish` and `createTopic`.
+If you need additional methods you can do one of the following.**
+1. Fork this repo and do as you please
+2. Open an issue (or a PR :heart:)
+3. Manually via `this.snsService.snsClient.<SNS_METHOD>`

 ## Getting Started
 Add and initialize the global module to your App.module.ts

 ### Using `.registerAsync()` for dynamic values (preferred)

 ```typescript
 import { SnsModule } from 'nestjs-sns';